DSRCorporation/hiero-did-sdk-js/packages/hcs/README.md

 # @hiero-did-sdk/hcs

-This package provides a comprehensive interface for interacting with Hedera Consensus Service (HCS) within the Hashgraph DID SDK.
+This package provides a comprehensive interface for interacting with Hedera Consensus Service (HCS) within the Hiero DID SDK JS.
 It offers a set of services for managing topics, submitting and retrieving messages, and handling files through HCS.

 ## Features